Kyriosity/read-write/readme+/dev/design/readme+/code-naming.md

 # Naming in software design

-The naming of libraries, packages (assemblies), classes, methods, and even non-public _vars_ **must** be a №1 challenge and involve the whole team<sup>:family:</sup> in discussions.
+The naming of libraries, packages (assemblies), classes, methods, and even non-public _vars_ must be a **№1** challenge and involve the whole team<sup>:family:</sup> in discussions.
 This expense will pay off with *lingua franca* throughout the team and project, and ...
 <details>
   <summary>... derived benefits</summary>

 + common comprehension of a domain, collaboration, and indeed bound team
 + genuine design and self-descriptive code
 + inspiration for behavior/domain-driven design
-+ escape from heaps of reqs and specs - hard to follow but easy to misunderstand, forget (but mostly neglected)
++ escape from heaps of reqs, specs, DoU, and meetings protocols - hard to follow but easy to misunderstand or forget (but mostly neglected)
 + reduced efforts to get into a project for newcomers
 + comfy navigation within the source code (both with IDE's explorer and CTRL+F)